-We cannot predict the degree to, or the time period over which our sales and operations will be affected by this outbreak, and the effects could be material.
+We cannot predict the degree to, or the time period over which our sales and operations will be affected by this outbreak, andthe effects could be material.
 The impacts include, but are not limited to:

-- a significant decline in demand for our products due to market disruptions, resulting in a decline in sales and prices; - limitations of feedstocks, price volatility, or disruptions to our suppliers' operations; - the interruption of our distribution system, or temporary or long-term disruption in our supply chains, or delays in the delivery of our products; - suspension of renewable fuel and/or low carbon fuel policies; - limitations on our ability to operate our business as a result of federal, state or local regulations, including any changes to the designation of our business as "essential" by the US Department of Homeland Security; - decreases in the demand for and price of Renewable Identification Numbers ("RINs") and low carbon fuel standard (LCFS) credits as a result of reduced demand for petroleum-based gasoline and diesel fuel; and - Our management of the impact of COVID-19 has and will continue to require significant investment of time and may cause us to divert or delay the application of its resources toward other or new initiatives or investments, which may cause a material adverse impact on the results of operations.
+- a significant decline in demand for our products due to market disruptions, resulting in a decline in sales and prices; - limitations of feedstocks, price volatility, or disruptions to our suppliers' operations; - the interruption of our distribution system, or temporary or long-term disruption in our supply chains, or delays in the delivery of our products; - suspension of renewable fuel and/or low carbon fuel policies; - limitations on our ability to operate our business as a result of federal, state or local regulations, including anychanges to the designation of our business as "essential" by the US Department of Homeland Security; - decreases in the demand for and price of Renewable Identification Numbers ("RINs") and low carbon fuel standard(LCFS) credits as a result of reduced demand for petroleum-based gasoline and diesel fuel; and - Our management of the impact of COVID-19 has and will continue to require significant investment of time andmay cause us to divert or delay the application of its resources toward other or new initiatives or investments, which may cause a material adverse impact on the results of operations.

-The extent of the impact of the COVID-19 pandemic on our business is highly uncertain, as information is evolving with respect to the duration and severity of the pandemic.
+The extent of the impact of the COVID-19 pandemic on our business is highly uncertain, as information is evolving withrespect to the duration and severity of the pandemic.
 In addition, new coronavirus mutations and variants, which may be more contagious or deadly than the original virus, continue to appear.
 These new mutations or variants may, directly or indirectly, impact our operations in the future in ways we cannot anticipate.
 We cannot reasonably estimate the duration and severity of the COVID-19 pandemic, or its impact, which may be significantly harmful to our operations and profitability.

-\ We may encounter difficulties in integrating the businesses or facilities we acquire, including any international businesses that we may acquire in the future.
+We may encounter difficulties in integrating the businesses or facilities we acquire, including any international businesses thawe may acquire in the future.

-We may face significant challenges in integrating entities, businesses or other facilities, including other refineries, that we acquire, and we may not realize the benefits anticipated from such acquisitions.
+As part of our business plan, we intend to acquire other businesses that enhance or supplement our biorefinery and camelinaproduction operations.
+Earlier in 2021 we acquired an agricultural biotechnology company, and we are currently in discussions to acquire one or more complementary businesses.
+We may face significant challenges in integrating any of the entities, businesses or other facilities, including other refineries, that we acquire, and we may not realize the benefits anticipated from such acquisitions.
 Our integration of future acquisitions involves a number of risks, including: